anyswap/Anyswap-FAQ/_build/html/_sources/General Questions.rst.txt

 Q. What pairs are available on the Anyswap DEX?

-A. The exchange is new and at the moment the pairs available are FSN-ANY, FSN-aUSDT and FSN-aETH.
-Other pairs will arrive shortly, starting imminently with aBTC and then including aXRP, aLTC, aBNB, aXMR and many more.
-This is subject to audits having been successfully completed for each chain and to sufficient liquidity provision being available.
-In the short term all pairings will be with FSN, although users can swap between any two assets such as between ANY and aUSDT, or aETH and aUSDT as well as the FSN pairs.
+A. The exchange supports different pairs on each of its supported blockchains Fusion, Binance Smart Chain, Fantom and Ethereum.
+Until version 2 of Anyswap is here, all pairings will be with the base coin of the blockchain :- FSN, FTM, BNB or ETH.
+Users can swap between any two assets such as between ANY and aUSDT, or aETH and aUSDT as well as the base coins.
 In these cases, the fees will apply twice (i.e. 2 x 0.4%).

 Q. What are the fees for using the exchange?

-A. Users pay Fusion's gas fee, which is typically less than $0.0001, although it is recommended to keep at least 0.01 FSN for gas in your wallet.
-In addition users pay 0.4% of the sum being transferred for any FSN pair.
+A. Users pay the gas fee, (which is typically very low on Fusion, Fantom and Binance Smart Chain, but high on Ethereum).
+In addition users pay 0.4% of the sum being transferred.
 Of this 0.3% goes directly to Liquidity Providers and 0.1% goes to Anyswap.

 Q. How does Anyswap work without knowing my Private Key?

 A. This is one of the most important aspects of a trustless DEX.
-Anyswap runs on the `Fusion`_ blockchain and uses its `DCRM`_ technology.
+Anyswap uses the `Fusion`_  `DCRM`_ technology.
 With DCRM, your Private Key is 'sharded', or split up with each piece being managed by a different node on the network.
 To make an exchange of value, a transaction must be signed by each of these nodes, but the important part is that the PRIVATE KEY IS NEVER ASSEMBLED and so the transaction cannot happen without all of these nodes colluding.
 This is the safest non-custodial way of sending assets.
 When you want to make an exchange of value on Anyswap, you must either authorize the transaction using MetaMask, or a hardware device like a Ledger connected to your wallet.

 Q. Why is it important that Anyswap's Smart Contract, Cross Chain Bridge and DCRM are Open Source?